COllaborative Management Platform for detection and Analyses of (Re-)emerging and foodborne outbreaks in Europe.

 Zoonoses – diseases that can spread from animals and food to humans – are the cause of many epidemics internationally.
 For this reason COMPARE is based on a collaboration across sectors and land borders.
 The project will also develop tools that can be used to diagnose and treat patients, investigate outbreaks and communicate the risks associated with various disease-causing microorganisms.

 COMPARE is a collaboration between the organisations behind the Global Microbial Identifier (GMI) project as well as some of Europe's leading institutions in the field of emerging epidemics and foodborne outbreaks.
-Amsterdam Medical Center, Erasmus iBMG and RIVM are also partner in the project.
+Amsterdam Medical Center, Erasmus iBMG and RIVMNational Institute for Public Health and the Environment are also partner in the project.
 Co-funding is provided by RIVM Strategic Programme.
 In the GMI project, a number of international institutions are working together to improve global disease surveillance and clinical diagnosis of diseases.